Jas-DEVOPS-2403/GT-proj/README.md

 # Express TypeScript API

-A RESTful API built with Express and TypeScript, implementing user management with filtering, sorting, and pagination.
+A RESTful API built with Express and TypeScript, implementing user management with filtering, sorting, and page size.

 ## Features

 - User management (create, read)
 - Filter users by salary range
 - Sort users by name or salary
-- Response support
+- Page size support
 - TypeScript for type safety
 - Modular architecture